vgrichina/vibe-server/stacks/tests/001_test_web_server.md

      - PUT `/abc/admin/config` with invalid config schema returns 400.

 - **Implementation Notes**:
-  - Use `app.fetch` to make HTTP requests without starting the server.
   - Mock `console.log` to capture logs.
   - Use server as a module to test the server instance.
   - Don't test stuff which requires starting a separate process (like signal handling).